oci-landing-zones/oci-scca-landingzone/official_documentation/IMPLEMENTATION-GUIDE.md

 7. Ensure that the deployment successfully completes.

 ### 2.2.4 : Managed SCCA LZ Child Service Deployment

+See [Child Template](../parent-template/readme.md#service-deployment) for more details on the child service deployment

 1. Navigate to the `child-template/examples` folder.
 2. Copy the `service_terraform.tfvars.template` file to the root of the `child-template` folder.